chirpy2605/voron/README.md

 ## [Rainbow Dragon](V0/Rainbow_Dragon)

+This toolhead is a dual filament extruder for Voron and various [Printers for Ants](https://3dprintersforants.com/).
+It has been specifically designed for the Phaetus TaiChi dual filament hotend

 ## [StovePipe Toolhead](V0/StovePipe)

 v0.1 and [Printers for Ants](https://3dprintersforants.com/) toolhead using a 7040 CPAP fan for part cooling